-Case in point – the National Coalition on Health Care, a coalition that we’re part of through our national federation, just released a new policy package, Curbing Costs, Improving Care.
+Case in point – the National Coalition on Health Care, a coalition that U.S. PIRG is part of, just released their new plan for health and fiscal policy, Curbing Costs, Improving Care.
 What strikes me most about this package is that it reveals agreement – among a broad coalition of providers, health plans, consumer groups and businesses – on several points:

 First, that America must get serious about reining in health care cost, not by cutting care and raising deductibles, but by cutting waste and focusing on prevention.